 - Knowledge of methodologies: traditional and flexible (agile);

 - Management of risks;

 - Making decisions.

 Bureaucrat.
 He is aimed only at “how,” overlooking the big picture.
-He wants to describe each process in great detail, draw up instructions for every step.
-Never takes risks, does not like change.
+He wants to describe each process in great detail and draw up instructions for every step.
+Never takes risks, and does not like change.
 Hires subordinates with the same worldview as his own.
-Does not respond to the market changes and customer’s needs.
+Does not respond to market changes and customer needs.